janaz/aws-lambda-node-runtime/README.md

-# AWS Lambda Node.js Runtime
+# AWS Lambda NodeJS-10 LTS Runtime

-AWS Lambda runtime API implemented in Node.js
+AWS Lambda runtime API implemented in Node.js.
+The supported version is usually the latest LTS.

+It's easy to use this project and build Node.js runtime that will target any version - just replace the version number in `auto/package` with your preferred one.

 ## Current versions